GUIDE 2025

 8. iGrafx

-Organizations may establish the procedures they need to function even in the event of a disaster with the aid of iGrafx.
-For a number of sectors, it also involves compliance tests for ISO, HIPAA, GDPR, and other regulations.
+Organizations may establish the procedures they need to function even in a disaster with the aid of iGrafx.
+Compliance tests for ISO, HIPAA, GDPR, and other regulations are also involved for some sectors.
 Businesses may increase compliance and carry on as an ongoing concern amid a serious incident.

-You can develop business continuity plans, disaster scenarios, and recovery plans using visual process maps.
+Using visual process maps, you can develop business continuity plans, disaster scenarios, and recovery plans.
 The process knowledge management capabilities, intended to remove bottlenecks and possible dangers, also allow users to exchange new processes.

 Pros: